 5. Wear a clean, fresh set of underwear

 We suggest that you don’t wear the same underwear that you had on before you take your period shower.
-Always switch to a fresh set and a fresh sanitary product after the bath.
+Always switch to a fresh set and a fresh sanitary product after the bath for the best vaginal hygiene.
 During menstruation, it is important that everything you use is clean as this is the time when you are more susceptible to infection.

 Periods are messy but they are never dirty!